-- Label Display: The labels on the front panel of each channel control may be entered on this screen.
+- 7. Label Display: The labels on the front panel of each channel control may be entered on this screen.
 You may choose top, bottom, or top and bottom labels.
 Each label may be up to six digits in length.
 When finished, click Update.
 To undo your change, click Reset.
 To undo the label changes for all of the channels, click Reset All.
-Click X to close the box. - Speaker Assign: Speaker assignments are made automatically when a cluster is set.
+Click X to close the box. - 8.
+Speaker Assign: Speaker assignments are made automatically when a cluster is set.
 A speaker assignment adjustment is provided for each channel, should you want to override the automatic settings.
 Clicking a Speaker Assign button on a channel opens a box that lets you change the current setting.
-Click X to close the box. - 9.
-Mute/Unmute: A Mute/Unmute control is provided for each channel, although the adjustment will affect all channels in the Cluster.
+Click X to close the box. - Mute/Unmute: A Mute/Unmute control is provided for each channel.
 This allows the operator to just see the meters for certain channels and not hear the audio.
 This is an alternate action control. - 10.
 Delay: A Delay adjustment is provided for each channel.
 Clicking the Delay button associated with each channel opens a box that lets you set the audio delay from 0 to 42 ms. This delay is in addition to any speaker delay that is set.
 Enter a new value and click OK or click X to close the box. - 11.
 Gain: A Gain adjustment is provided for each channel.
 Clicking the Gain button associated with each channel opens a box that lets you adjust the channel gain from -60 dB to +12 dB.
-Enter a new value and click $\mathbf{OK}$ or click $\mathbf{X}$ to close the box.
+Enter a new value and click OK or click X to close the box.